pkiraly/metadata-qa-api/README.md

 ```

 The central piece is the `fields` array.
 Each item represents the properties of
-a single data elements (a JsonBranch in the API).
+a single data elements (a DataELement in the API).
 Its properties are:

 * `name` (String): the name or label of the data element
 * `path` (String): a address of the data element.
 If the format is XML, it